Skip to main content

 About

-Painkiller is a multiplayer shooter game.
+Painkiller is a single player and multiplayer shooter game with horror and violence themes.
 It was developed by Anshar Studios and was released on October 21, 2025.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews

-• Lacks content with only 9 levels and limited enemy variety, leading to repetitive gameplay.
+• Lack of content with only 9 levels and limited enemy and weapon variety, making the game feel repetitive and short.

 • gameplay